borodark/wsu/csc5050/ass3/README.md

 * Q2 - [src/q2.cpp](src/q2.cpp)  - driver and implementation
   * Results: [q2.out](q2.out)
+Specify and implement an *ADT for fractions*: see [Fraction Header](include/Fraction.h) [Fraction Implementation](include/Fraction.cpp).
+Provide operations that [add](include/Fraction.cpp#52), subtract, multiply, and divide these numbers.
+The results of all arithmetic operations should be in lowest terms, so include a private function reduceToLowestTerms.
+To simplify the determination of a fraction’s sign, you can assume that the denominator of the fraction is positive.
+Next, Specify and implement an ADT for mixed numbers, each of which contains an integer portion and a fractional portion in lowest terms.
+You can utilize the ADT fraction you created in the first part of this problem.
+Provide operations that add, subtract, multiply, and divide mixed numbers.
+The results of all arithmetic operations should have fractional portions that are in the lowest terms.
+Also, include an operation that converts a fraction to a mixed number.

 * Q3 - [src/q3.cpp](src/q3.cpp)   - driver and implementation
   * Modified ArrayBag interface, header,cpp - [include/](include/)
   * Results: [q3.out](q3.out)